BRST Quantization of Unimodular Gravity: Introduction

 In classical level it is well known that unimodular gravity produces the same physics as GR with a cosmological constant \cite{Unruh:1988in}.
 However, a natural concern arises when such equivalence is investigated in the quantum level, since a systematic and detailed study is necessary and any conclusion beyond formal realm is always very subtle within gravity.
 In addition, one may realize that quantization of each version of unimodular gravity can be regarded as a potential quantization of GR.
 Therefore, in order to shed a new light into several issues, analyses considering the canonical structure and path integral quantization \cite{Bufalo:2015wda} and radiative calculations \cite{Alvarez:2015pla} of unimodular gravity have been presented recently.
 Although very interesting and important conclusions were drawn from such studies, several formal aspects still need to be answered via deeper analysis within this scope.
 Hence, the implementation of BRST formulations of the unimodular gravity theories plays an interesting and important role in understanding the structure of these theories.
 The BRST formulation is known to be a powerful method for quantization of gauge theories, since it simplifies the proofs of renormalizability, unitarity and anomaly cancellation.

 A suitable approach for such analysis consist in an extension of BRST symmetry realized by allowing the parameter to be finite and field-dependent, the so-called finite field-dependent BRST (FFBRST) symmetry \cite{sdj}.
-The notion of ``finiteness'' here employs the inclusion into finite transformations of a new term, being quadratic in the transformation parameters.
+Ref. \cite{sdj} deals with the issue of generalizing BRST symmetry in Yang-Mills theories from the infinitesimal case to the finite case, while attempting to include the case of BRST-antiBRST symmetry by using the same approach as in the case of BRST symmetry, i.e., one that explicitly utilizes only a linear dependence on the corresponding Grassmann-odd parameters.
 The FFBRST symmetry transformations have found several applications in a wide area of theoretical high energy physics.

 Within the most relevant results obtained from an analysis following FFBRST symmetry we may cite, for instance, a correct prescription for poles in the gauge field propagators in noncovariant gauges has been derived with the help of FFBRST transformation by connecting it to covariant gauges \cite{jog}.
 The long outstanding problem of divergent energy integrals in Coulomb gauge has also been regularized with the help of FFBRST transformation \cite{sdj1}.
 The generalization of both on-shell and off-shell BRST as well as anti-BRST symmetries for Yang-Mills theory are demonstrated explicitly where these are shown to establish the mapping between various gauges of the theory \cite{susk}.
 The celebrated Gribov issue \cite{gri, zwan,zwan1} has also been addressed by connecting the Yang-Mills theory (possessing Gribov copies) to Gribov-Zwanziger theory (free from Gribov copies within a Gribov horizon) within the framework of FFBRST formulation (see refs. therein \cite{sb}).
 The FFBRST transformations have been applied successfully in the study of many other gauge theories \cite{smm,smm11,fs,sudd,fsm, bl,g,abjm,rs}.